Fields

 You are not limited to using the built-in url

-property, you can also use properties defined by your source entity:
+property.
+You can also use properties defined by your source entity:

 {